markoradinovic/suggestfield/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-MyComponent is written by Marko Radinovic.
+SuggestField is written by Marko Radinovic.

 # Developer Guide